scott-zhou/batch-python-experiment/README.md

 # Python Azure Batch execute Python script

 A Python application that uses Azure Batch to execute Boston House Price with different ML models.
-This is the source for sample [Run Python Program in Azure Batch](https://scott-zhou.gitbook.io/run-python-program-in-azure-batch/)
+This is the source code for sample [Run Python Program in Azure Batch](https://scott-zhou.gitbook.io/run-python-program-in-azure-batch/)

 ## Prerequisites